-The Huawei Freebuds 3 are an open airbuds TWS design with active noise cancellation, BT5.1, and up to 20 hours total battery life.
+Our feature today is a review of the Huawei Freebuds 3 which are an open airbuds TWS design with ANC, BT5.1, and up to 20 hours of total battery life.
 It is priced at $169.99.

-To learn more about TWS reviews on Headfonics you can click here.
+To learn more about TWS products we have previously featured on Headfonics you can click here.

 Huawei is a huge company and one of the top dogs in terms of mobile communication devices in the Chinese domestic market.
 They have had their critics abroad but as a long-time user of their mobile phones, they offer some excellent features and can lean more to the ‘value for money’ side, at least in our market.